Olga Segura

-Olga Segura (born August 16, 1986) is a Mexican actress and producer.
+Olga Segura is a Mexican actress and producer.

 Biography

-Olga Segura is a Los Angeles-based producer and actress originally from Mexico.
-She won the Newcomer Award at the 2015 GQ Mexico Awards ceremony in November 2015.
 While working in Mexico in 2009 Segura formed her own production company, Producciones a Ciegas, with her brother Juan Carlos Segura and actor Héctor Jiménez.
 Since then the company has helped to finance and produce eight feature films.

 Segura started acting and producing early in her career with the 2011 film Cellmates directed by Jesse Baget, she played a supporting role to acting heavyweights Tom Sizemore and Stacy Keach.
 She produced and acted in Goats, which was shown in the Premieres Section of Sundance 2012.
 After that Segura produced and starred in Mexican writer-director Omar Ynigo's feature debut Marcelo with Aarón Díaz, Laura Zapata and Héctor Jiménez.
 The film premiered at the 2012 Morelia International Film Festival and was exhibited at the 2013 Guadalajara International Film Festival and the 2013 Ischia Film Festival in Italy.

 Sundown, by Mexican director Fernando Lebrija, is being distributed by VideoCine in Mexico sold domestically by Creative Artists Agency (CAA) and is set for a worldwide release in 2016.
 In González: falsos profetas, directed by Christian Diaz Pardo, Segura stars with Carlos Bardem and Harold Torres.
 The film gained favorable reviews and won two awards in the Feature Film Competition at the 2013 Morelia International Film Festival.
 Border Run, by Argentinian director Gabriela Tagliavini, was nominated for Best Feature at the 2012 Imagen Awards.
 In the film Segura played a supporting role to international stars Sharon Stone and Billy Zane.
 Segura co-starred with Colombian model and actress Carolina Guerra in La Luciernaga by Colombian writer-director Ana Maria Hermida.
 The film premiered in the Female Filmmakers New Mavericks section of the 2015 Atlanta Film Festival and also screened in La Habana, Cuba at the 37th Annual Festival Internacional del Nuevo Cine Latinoamericano.